rushilma/thesis/2-algorithms.typ

   )
 ] <thrm_efron_stein>

-In summary, this decomposition of any $L2iid$ function into its different interaction levels not only uniquely exists, but is an orthogonal decomposition, enabling us to apply tools from elementary Fourier analysis.
+In summary, this decomposition of $L2iid$ functions into their different interaction levels not only exists, but is orthogonal, enabling us to apply tools from elementary Fourier analysis.

 @thrm_efron_stein further implies that we can define subspaces of $L2iid$ (see also @kuniskyLowCoordinateDegree2024a[#sym.section 1.3])
 $